directus/directus/docs/getting-started/installation/gcp.md

    it will be used in all subsequent gcloud commands.

 6. Add/link a billing account/details to your project by going here:
    `https://console.cloud.google.com/billing/linkedaccount?project=<your-project-id>`.
-Since the database and storace bucket are persistent, there are (costs)[#cost] involved.
+Since the database and storage bucket are persistent, there are (costs)[#cost] involved.

 7. Create a storage bucket where Directus will store files: